 The Temple of Hephaestus was built in 450 BC on Goreao's mountain Koronos.
 It was built by the same architects who built the Pantheon.

 It is famous for its beautiful pillars and Pentelic and Parian marble ornament.
 The building has friezes and sculptures that are considered one of Greece's most historic.

 The Ancient Agora of Athens - credits: Vania Tonova/Shutterstock.com

-Other sites of Athens worth seeing are of course the Ancient and Roman Agora.
-The Ancient Agora of Athens was built amid the 6th c. e.g. northwest of the Acropolis.
+Other sites of Athens worth seeing are, of course, the Ancient and Roman Agora.
+The Ancient Agora of Athens was built in the 6th c. e.g., northwest of the Acropolis.

 On the other hand, the Roman Agora was built between 19-11 BC. from the donations of Julius Caesar and Augustus.
 The court was paved during the reign of Emperor Hadrian.